Pseudo-Corp/Synergism-Issue-Tracker/.github/ISSUE_TEMPLATE/bug-hunting.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is. including the game version you are playing on.

 **To Reproduce**
 Steps to reproduce the behavior: